antavelos/codabox/README.md

 2. `make build`
 3. `make up`

-Now the server should be up and running
+Now the server should be up and running.
+You can stop it by calling `make stop`.

 ## Usage
 1. In another terminal run `make superuser` in order to create an admin for accesing the admin page